 Javier Guerrero is the Farm’s President and CEO.
-Javier works with Coastal Roots Farm staff, board members, funders, partners, and volunteers to advance the Farm’s goals of providing high-quality produce to the community with a focus on the most vulnerable; educational programs; community programs; partnerships and more, all through the lens of Jewish agricultural traditions.
+Javier works with Coastal Roots Farm staff, board members, funders, partners, and volunteers to advance the Farm’s impact initiatives of Equitable Food Access, Regenerative Agriculture, Environmental Education, and Jewish Life, welcoming people of all backgrounds.

-Javier has worked in the San Diego nonprofit sector for nearly two decades and brings extensive experience in nonprofit administration, organizational management, and resource development.
-Most recently, Javier recently served as Executive Director of San Diego Children’s Discovery Museum in Escondido, overseeing the Museum’s capital campaign, move to a new indoor/outdoor location, and expansion of exhibits and programming.
+Javier has worked in the San Diego nonprofit sector for over 20 years and brings extensive experience in nonprofit administration, organizational management, and resource development.
+Prior to joining the Farm three years ago, Javier served eight years as Executive Director of San Diego Children’s Discovery Museum in Escondido, overseeing the Museum’s capital campaign, move to a new indoor/outdoor location, and expansion of exhibits and programming.

-Javier currently serves as Board Chair of North County Philanthropy Council and is an active member of Rotary, Kiwanis, and Scouting.Close
+Javier currently serves on the Board of North County Philanthropy Council and is an active volunteer in the community.Close

 Kesha Dorsey Spoor